fmeaddons/wp-google-maps-plugin/README.md

-#WP Google Maps (WP Store Locator)#
+#WP Google Maps (WP Store Locator)

-#WP Google Maps# plugin allows you to add a customized map on your website that guides the users to your different store locations.
-With the help of #WordPress map plugin#; you can add markers to every store location that visually appeal the end users about your business network.
+WP Google Maps plugin allows you to add a customized map on your website that guides the users to your different store locations.
+With the help of WordPress map plugin; you can add markers to every store location that visually appeal the end users about your business network.
 The users can easily click a marker nearest to their home and click to know the contact details and get a direction.

 #Prerequisites